 David Hyde, Perform Outpatient Team Leader, Perform Clinical Lead

 BSc (Hons) Physiotherapy 2008, PGDip Musculoskeletal Medicine 2013

-David has been a musculoskeletal physiotherapist for nearly 8 years and has worked in a number of different settings and organisations across both the NHS and private practice.
-During this time David also co-founded and ran a physiotherapy clinic working predominantly in Cross-Fit gyms and competitions.
-This gave invaluable experience in working with patients who push there body's to the limit.
+David has been a musculoskeletal physiotherapist for nine years and has worked in a number of different settings and organisations in both the NHS and private healthcare.
+During this time David co-founded and ran a physiotherapy clinic working predominantly in Cross-Fit gyms and competitions.
+This gave invaluable experience in working with patients who physically push their bodies to the limit.
 He is currently studying for a Master’s degree in Musculoskeletal Medicine from the University of Middlesex, having completed his Post Graduate Diploma (Musculoskeletal Medicine) in 2013.
-He has a particular interest in shoulder injury and rehabilitation techniques, and will be commencing research in this area later in 2016.
+He has a particular interest in shoulder injury and rehabilitation techniques, and commenced his research in this area in 2016.

 Justine Plummer, Highly Specialised Physiotherapist / Urodynamics specialist

 BSc (Hons) Physiotherapy 1996

 Justine graduated from the University of East Anglia in 1996.
 She has extensive experience in the management of urinary incontinence and pelvic floor problems in both women and men.
 In 2002 she completed a postgraduate qualification in continence at the University of East London and has gained full membership to the Association of Chartered Physiotherapists in Women’s Health (ACPWH).

 Justine specialises in the treatment of uro-gynaecological conditions and pelvic floor dysfunctions, including prolapses, urinary incontinence and sexual discomfort and incontinence as a result of prostate surgery.
 Patients are seen post gynaecological surgery to ensure that they are given appropriate advice and exercises with the aim of returning to normal daily activities.